Introduction

 then user A

-will be the person responsible.
 If user B

-in the crontab: 30 5,17 * * *
+later modifies the configuration in the crontab: 30 5,17 * * *

 event, then user B

-becomes the person responsible.
+becomes the owner.

 main: